-Overall, risk visualization creates a more efficient underwriting inspection.
-The program provides the following benefits applicable to coverage and eligibility:
+The risk visualization program provides the following benefits applicable to coverage and eligibility:

-- (1) Improved assessments of property insurability and assistance in determining adequacy of insurance and accurate premium for each risk; - (2) Increased total number of properties inspected annually while lowering the average cost on a per policy basis; - (3) Efficient use of inspection dollars by more effectively identifying properties requiring onsite inspection; - (4) Identification of unrepaired damage and potential building code non-compliance; and - (5) Identification of other underwriting concerns related to the general condition of the structure.
+- (1) Improved assessments of property insurability and assistance in determining adequacy of insurance and accurate premium for each risk; - (2) Increased total number of properties inspected annually while lowering the average cost on a per policy basis; - (3) Efficient use of inspection dollars by more effectively identifying properties requiring onsite inspection; - (4) Identification of unrepaired damage and potential building code non-compliance; - (5) Identification of other underwriting concerns related to the general condition of the structure; - (6) Streamlining of the renewal process; - (7) Reduced rework for both agents and TWIA; - (8) Reduced confusion and surprises, such as when a policyholder files a claim only to find he or she did not purchase appropriate coverage; and - (9) Reduced opportunities for fraud.

 This program is being carried out in collaboration with Claims and uses resources from across the organization.
-Additional benefits of the program include reducing opportunities for fraud, positively impacting downstream claims loss costs, and improving processing times.
-The Claims Department also uses the high-resolution photos and roof measurements in the Claims process.
-A sample risk management report is included in Appendix A.
+The Claims Department also uses information developed during the underwriting process along with the high-resolution photos and roof measurements in the Claims process.
+A sample risk management report is included as Appendix B, Exhibit 1.